Divorce Vs. Separation Pros And Cons

 The real differences are a matter of substantive law.
 In a legal separation, the parties remain a married couple, although no longer cohabitating.
 This circumstance diminishes the “marriage” to little more than a meaningless chimera, but it still remains a legal entity that conveys some important ramifications.
 Most people who chose this option are so motivated by adherence to the Christian religious conviction that no man may put asunder a marriage vow ordained by God.
 On a more secular level, there are some compelling financial reasons why separation may be a better option than divorce.
 These include family group medical insurance plans that would have to be revamped, immigration status that might send one spouse back to their foreign homeland, and military or other insurance benefits to which one spouse may no longer be entitled.

 Providing Premier Representation In Seattle, Washington, Since 1991

 Finally, you should realize that as a separated party, you will be INELIGIBLE to remarry.
 Divorced couples are free to remarry at will.
 On the bright side for separated parties, any time, after a six-month period of separation, either party can petition to have the separation converted into dissolution.
 Separation can serve as a good way to keep your options open.
 In the case of both options, the spousal parties will still have to negotiate asset distribution, debt settlement, child support, spousal maintenance and in the case of children, a workable parenting plan with visitation rights.

-If you have rights to protect, a qualified Seattle family law attorney such as available to you at V. Freitas Law, PLLC can best advise you as to which option would best serve your interests.
+If you have rights to protect, a qualified Seattle family law attorney at V. Freitas Law, PLLC, can best advise you as to which option would best serve your interests.
 There can be no substitute for an experienced Seattle divorce attorney to guide you past the common pitfalls.
 For the best attorney specializing in family law that you could possibly find, call our Seattle divorce attorney team at V. Freitas Law, PLLC.
-We eagerly await your call at (206)328-7362.
+Call 206-536-2875 or contact us online for more information.